athanatos96/LeetCode/README.md

 # Leetcode Problem Sets

-This repository contains my solutions for various problems on [Leetcode.com](https://leetcode.com/) and [@atreish](https://github.com/atreish) solutions, implemented in [Languages].
+This repository contains [@atreish](https://github.com/atreish) and my solutions for various problems on [Leetcode.com](https://leetcode.com/), implemented in Python.
 The solutions are organized by topic, difficulty level, and problem type.

 ## Table of Contents